AsphaltPlanet.ca > OntHighways > Highway 410 > Images

 Regional Municipality of Peel

 This view looks northerly along Highway 410 from the Kennedy Road overpass.
-This photo was taken only a short timeframe before the 410 is to carry traffic.
-Once complete, the transition from Highway 410 to Highway 10 will be seamless, with Brampton finally having a completed by-pass.
+The upper photo was taken just over a week before the Highway 410 extension was opened to traffic.
+The lower photo shows the completed highway.

 Town of Caledon